syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 Grid exposes a style property named TooltipTemplateKey that is the name of the template to be used for generating tooltip.
 You can define this template in xaml and then simply assign its name to the style.TooltipTemplateKey property.
 This infers that any style content that is defined in this template could be used to display the tooltip.
 Once the template is defined, you need to enable its display by setting the style.ShowTooltip property to true.

-N> If style.ShowToolip is not set, then the default template associated with the Grid is loaded, and the default template would try to show the style.CellValue in a tooltip.
+N> If style.ShowTooltip is not set, then the default template associated with the Grid is loaded, and the default template would try to show the style.CellValue in a tooltip.

 #### Example